DennisSchm/cline-polytope-test/.context/polytope/general/intro.md

 The Polytope file has the top-level keys `modules` and `templates`:
 - `modules` is a list of module declarations.
 Modules are encapsulated, reusable snippets of code that take a (possibly empty) set of arguments, and either call another module, or run a snippet of code.
 Typically modules perform some simple task, like running a container.
 - `templates` is a list of template declarations.
 Each template declaration is a list of module calls.
 Possibly with ordering dependencies.
 Templates can also take arguments.
-- `include` is a list of polytope files in subdirectories to include.
-The `templates` and `modules` from these files will be merged with the `templates` and `modules` declared in the 'calling' polytope file.
+- `include` is a list of subdirectories or polytope files to include.
+When a subdirectory is provided, Polytope will scan that subdirectory for a `polytope.yml` file to include.
+The `template` and `module` from these files will be merged with the `template` and `module` declared in the 'calling' polytope file.

 ### `modules`
 `modules` holds a list of module specs.
 These specs must adhere to the `ModuleSpec` type in the definitions file.